Low-income CA drivers could pay less for traffic citations - California Political Review

 It could mean those who make less than about $26,000 a year will only pay half of what other drivers pay and allow them to make payments.

-My guess is that this is unconstitutional, treating law breakers based on income, not violation.
-Just another Democrat attempt to excuse people violating the law.
+My guess is that this is unconstitutional, treating law breakers based on income, not violation.?
+Just another Democrat attempt to excuse people violating the law.?
 Sick.

 Low-income CA drivers could pay less for traffic citations